tristan-sebens/metl/readme.md

     seq_num = 1 # Sequence number.
 Check DB doc for more details.
   )
 ```

+Due to the way that their data is stored, DesertStar tags require a slight modification to this process.
+See here for more details.

 ## **Use case 1: Load data directly into database**